From city-level taxes NYC can enact to state-level asks requiring Albany. Includes the Invest in Our New York campaign bills.

 Once a property surcharge exists, it's easier to lower the threshold.
 Today's $5M floor could become tomorrow's $1M floor in the next budget crisis.
 There's already a separate 9.5% property tax hike sitting in reserve as a fallback.

 Too many transaction taxes can freeze the market that generates them.
 Real estate deals create ripple effects — construction, broker commissions, renovation spending.
 Luxury buyers may sit on the sidelines or split properties to avoid thresholds.
+The $1M mansion tax threshold set in 1982 now catches ordinary apartments — mission creep is real.

 Unlike a paycheck, you choose when to sell stocks.
 Wealthy investors can wait until they've moved to Florida, then sell.
 The $12B estimate assumes people behave as before — they won't.
 Washington's revenue fell 45% in year two from market volatility alone.